Link (knot theory)

-In mathematical knot theory, a link is a collection of knots which do not intersect, but which may be linked (or knotted) together.
+In mathematical knot theory, a link is a collection of knots that do not intersect, but which may be linked (or knotted) together.
 A knot can be described as a link with one component.
 Links and knots are studied in a branch of mathematics called knot theory.
 Implicit in this definition is that there is a trivial reference link, usually called the unlink, but the word is also sometimes used in context where there is no notion of a trivial link.

 For example, a co-dimension 2 link in 3-dimensional space is a subspace of 3-dimensional Euclidean space (or often the 3-sphere) whose connected components are homeomorphic to circles.